pantheon-systems/documentation/source/_docs/guides/drupal8-commandline.md

 ---
-title: Use the Command Line to complete Drupal Site Building Tasks with Using Terminus and Drush
+title: Create a Drupal 8 Site From the Command Line Using Terminus and Drush
 description: Learn how to add modules, and manage configuration between Pantheon environments.
 tags: [cli]
 categories: [develop, cli]